brunetto/hang/README.md

 # Hang

-Your webserver handler in Go.
+Your webserver helper in Go.